|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita thiersii|

 Unlike most species of Amanita, which are mycorrhizal, Amanita thiersii is a saprobic decomposer of dead grass roots, and is not found in woods or in association with trees.
 From a distance, Amanita thiersii is easily confused with Chlorophyllum molybdites, a well known feature of summer lawns across North America.
 Unlike Chlorophyllum molybdites, however, Amanita thiersii has white gills at maturity--and it is covered from head to toe with shaggy, sticky universal veil material.

-Cap: 3-15 cm; convex, becoming broadly convex or nearly flat; covered with powdery, shaggy, sticky universal veil material (sometimes washed away by rain); white; the margin hung with veil remnants.
+Cap: 3-15 cm; egg-shaped to convex at first, becoming broadly convex or nearly flat; soft; dry; covered with powdery, shaggy, universal veil material (sometimes washed away by rain) that comes off easily; white; the margin hung with veil remnants.

 Flesh: White; soft; unchanging when sliced.